New User? Sign Up Free

 Who can participate in the datathon?

-Critical care clinicians, researchers, and data scientists are encouraged to participate.
+Critical care clinicians, researchers, data scientists, and data science students are encouraged to participate.
 Clinicians need not be primarily researchers.
 Data scientists need not work in the field of critical care.
-Participants will be separated into teams comprising a mix of participants to maximize collaboration and success.
+Participants will be grouped into teams to maximize collaboration and success.

 Why is SCCM supporting an annual datathon?